walkjivefly/crown-node-manager/README.md

 ## Installation

-1. Download Crown Node Manager either from [here](https://github.com/walkjivefly/crown-node-manager/releases) or by cloning this  repository.
+1. Download Crown Platform Monitor either from [here](https://github.com/walkjivefly/crown-node-manager/releases) or by cloning this  repository.
 2. Edit `src/Config.php` to enter your crownd RPC credentials, set a password and change other settings.
 3. Upload the folder to the public directory of your web server.
 If the folder is accesible via the internet, I recommend renaming the folder to something unique.
 Although CNM is password protected and access can be limited to a specific IP, there can be security flaws and bugs.
 4. Open the URL to the folder in your browser and login with the password choosen in `src/Config.php`.